xitop/edzed/docs/filters.rst

 .. class:: DataEdit

   This class provides a set of simple data modifiers.
-Multiple modifiers may be chained (see examples below):
+Multiple modifiers may be chained (see examples below).
+All keys in event data must be strings.

   .. classmethod:: add(key1=value1, key2=value2, ...)

     Add data items.
 Existing values for the same key will be overwritten.
+    See also :meth:`setdefault`.

-  .. classmethod:: add_output(key, source)
+  .. classmethod:: add_output(key, source: str|Block)

-    Add one data item with the key *key* and *source* block's current value.
+    Add one data item with the key *key* and *source* block's current output value.
     Existing value for the same key will be overwritten.
     The *source* argument may be a block object or block name.